mcp-team/mcp-starter-pack/guides/union_find.md

 ![example graph](images/union_find_5.png)

-The image above is a more appropriate representation of the graph in it's initial state because each node has an edge pointing to itself.
+The image above is a more appropriate representation of the graph in its' initial state because each node has an edge pointing to itself.

 #### Graphical Example